Custom ROM list rules

 One-dev shows aren't that much of a problem if the developer remains active enough to keep their project running.
 However, the primary issue of one-dev-shows is that they are more likely to change course and/or get discontinued at any time, as shown by examples below.
 In addition, even with the project being active, one-dev-shows might not be able to pick up issues quickly enough to stay relevant.
 Granted, there are projects that get killed despite having more than 1 developers (such as RevengeOS, XenonHD, & AOSiP).
 However, projects with 1 developer are more likely to do so than those with several.

 On one hand, this should not be an issue as the only thing that should matter is the developers' competence.
 However, more often than not, some developers would rather kowtow with the latest fads & psyops over focusing on making their shit work well according to their users.
 The Anti-Stallman open letter itself is a decent example - LineageOS & CalyxOS, the 2 custom ROM groups signing this open letter, took their sweet time to release pure black theme for A12L (July 2022 & 2/9/2022 as "August update" respectively) while crDroid has them added in 16/4/2022.
-Granted, both Lineage & Calyx are not focused on adding theming options, but still.
+Granted, both Lineage & Calyx are not focused on adding theming options (though Lineage promised to focus on personalization right on their index page for what it's worth), but still.

 Pictured above is Game Space, which is meant to be an open source alternative to Goolag's proprietary Game Dashboard, which provides an user interface for the Android Game Mode API.
 Listed below are some clarifications of why Game Space is irrelevant to me. (in a nutshell, most of these either could be disabled and/or have more effective substitutes in the ROM's settings, and what cannot be disabled could with some change in device usage)